fdomig/angular-themer/README.md

 ## Changelog

+### 0.3.0

+* Added ability to add a class to theme selector
+* BREAKING CHANGE: Any css which assumes the `select` will be a child element will probably break

 ### 0.2.6

-* Add support for multiple css files per style
+* Added support for multiple css files per style

 ### 0.2.2